amaranth-lang/amaranth/docs/lang.rst

    This guide is a work in progress and is seriously incomplete!

 This guide introduces the nMigen language in depth.
-It assumes familiarity with synchronous digital logic and the Python programming language, but does not require experience with any hardware description language.
+It assumes familiarity with synchronous digital logic and the Python programming language, but does not require prior experience with any hardware description language.
+See the :doc:`tutorial <tutorial>` for a step-by-step introduction to the language.

 ..
 TODO: link to a good synchronous logic tutorial and a Python tutorial?